American who escaped Al Qaeda captivity says FBI, under Mueller and Comey, betrayed him

 Schrier, from New York, hid the fact he was Jewish from his captors because he said it meant certain death.

-Two former intelligence officers told Fox News that Schrier's theory -- that the FBI was tracking Al Qaeda's online activity with his accounts, as well as the computer purchases -- showed it was part of a larger operation.
+Two intelligence officers, one current, the other former, told Fox News that Schrier's theory -- that the FBI was tracking Al Qaeda's online activity with his accounts, as well as the computer purchases -- suggested it was part of a larger operation.

 "So they're monitoring my financial records straight off the bat.
 They're letting them steal this money.
 Why are they letting them steal the money, what's the angle?
 Well, what are they buying?
 They're buying laptops and tablets.
 If they intercept them, they do their little spy thing and then they deliver them right into the hands of Al Qaeda and they create, basically, a dream come true for the intelligence community, a way to infiltrate the enemy like never before, without them even knowing it," Schrier said.